Starcounter-Jack/JSON-Patch/README.md

 Functions `applyPatch`, `applyOperation`, and `validate` accept a `validate`/ `validator` parameter:

-- If the `validate` parameter is set to `false`, validation will not occur.
+- If the `validateOperation` parameter is set to `false`, validation will not occur.
 - If set to `true`, the patch is extensively validated before applying using jsonpatch's default validation.
 - If set to a `function` callback, the patch is validated using that function.